Bernard Lugan

 Bernard Jean René Lugan (/fr/; born 10 May 1946) is a French historian who specialises in African history.
 He is a professor at the Institut des hautes études de défense nationale (IHEDN) and the editor of the journal L'Afrique réelle ("Real Africa").
-Lugan previously taught at Jean Moulin University Lyon 3 and at the special military school of Saint-Cyr until 2015.
+Lugan previously taught at Jean Moulin University Lyon 3 and at the special military school of Saint-Cyr until 2015 when he was dismissed for his positions leaning towards the far right.
 He served as an expert witness for Hutu defendants involved in the Rwandan genocide at the International Criminal Tribunal for Rwanda.
 Close to the far-right, Lugan is a self-declared monarchist and right-wing anarchist.

 Early life and education

 Bernard Lugan was born in Meknes on 10 May 1946.
+During his student years in the mid-1960s, Lugan began his political activism within the radical right student milieu.
+At Nanterre University, he became a member of the corporate student association (Corpo Lettres), which was affiliated with the Fédération Nationale des Étudiants de France (FNEF), itself born out of a split from the UNEF during the Algerian War.
 During the May 1968 events, he was the head of Action Française's security personnel.
-Lugan attended Paris X University Nanterre and earned a PhD in history in 1976 after a thesis on Rwandan economy in the 19th century.
+Lugan earned a PhD in history in 1976 after a thesis on Rwandan economy in the 19th century.